w3c/wai-curricula/knowing-your-audience.md

 This page provides further guidance on how to adapt the course you build to your specific audience and context.

-## Duration
+## Background

 Curricula is addressed to a number of audiences and context.
-You can build introductory courses to accessibility for practically any type of audience based on [Module 1: Introduction to Web Accessibility](https://www.w3.org/WAI/curricula/introduction-to-web-accessibility/).
+You can build introductory courses to accessibility for many types of audiences based on [Module 1: Introduction to Web Accessibility](https://www.w3.org/WAI/curricula/introduction-to-web-accessibility/).

-But to know your audience it is not enough with knowing their profession or background.
-You need to know additional details to better adapt the contents of your course and how to teach them so that you can provide satisfactory experiences.
+In addition, knowing your audience meansgathering additional details to better adapt the contents of your course and your teaching abilities so that you can provide satisfactory experiences.

-* Cultural aspects
+* Cultural aspects.
 * Accessibility needs.
 * General expectations.